vassvik/odin-glfw/README.md

 Odin bindings to GLFW 3.2.1.

-Contains a minimal usage example program, without any OpenGL functionality.

-In Windows, just build normally using the latest build, as it will use the bundled .dll and import lib (works as of 21-05-2017).
+Contains 4 example programs:
+ - `example_minimal.odin`: Creates a blank window only.
+Great as a template for new OpenGL projects.
+ - `example_triangle_2D.odin`: Draws a single rotating triangle in NDC coordinates, so no transformations.
+Essentially a bare minimum OpenGL example.
+ - `example_bendable_line.odin`: Draws a stretching line segment in NDC coordinates.
+Another bare minimum OpenGL example.
+ - `example_triangle_3D.odin`: Draws a single rotating triangle in 3D, using perspective projection.
+Shows simple camera controls.
+NOTE: Uses +Z up.

-In Linux, only require glfw to be installed (from your repo) and in the library path.
+Comes bundled with the GLFW .dll and import .lib (for Windows).
+Linux only requires libglfw3.so to be available in the library path.

-**CURRENT VERSION NOT TESTED IN LINUX YET, BUT IT SHOULD WORK**.
+Works in Windows as of the 28th of May, on commit `f4924e39d487f95bbfbfbc83dd0ae237923505ae`.
+Should also work in Linux, but this is untested at the moment.